tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/购买指南/增值服务/直播转码（水印、混流）_intl_en.md

 ### Billing overview

-- Billing rules: the fees are calculated by multiplying the top speed codec transcoding duration on a day and the corresponding unit price.
+- Billing rules: the fees are calculated by multiplying the TSC transcoding duration on a day and the corresponding unit price.

 ### Billing formula

-Top speed codec transcoding fees = Transcoding duration x Price of the corresponding codec and resolution.
+TSC transcoding fees = Transcoding duration x Price of the corresponding codec and resolution.

 ### Billing example

-If you used the top speed codec transcoding service on January 1, 2021, where live stream A was transcoded to a top speed codec output at 720p for 1 hour and live stream B was transcoded to a top speed codec output at 480p for 30 minutes, then the top speed codec transcoding fees you would need to pay on January 2, 2021 would be as follows:
+If you used the TSC transcoding service on January 1, 2021, where live stream A was transcoded to a TSC output at 720p for 1 hour and live stream B was transcoded to a TSC output at 480p for 30 minutes, then the TSC transcoding fees you would need to pay on January 2, 2021 would be as follows:
-Daily top speed codec transcoding fees = 0.0222 (USD/min) × 60 (min) + 0.0116 (USD/min) × 30 (min) = 1.68 USD.
+Daily TSC transcoding fees = 0.0222 (USD/min) × 60 (min) + 0.0116 (USD/min) × 30 (min) = 1.68 USD.

 >?
 If you have a large-scale live streaming business, then a daily billing mode may not meet your needs.
 Please contact Tencent Cloud sales or [submit a ticket](https://console.cloud.tencent.com/workorder/category) to determine the best billing mode for you.